looptribe/form-spatial/README.md

 ```

 ## Usage
-When you create a form simply add the correct field type:
+When you create a form set your Point field type as `'point'`:
 ``` php

 <?php